corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove global flag
     * Add compatibility trigger `has_eldar_portraits_revisited_active`
     * Integrate underlying game changes, including for empire capital setup
+* 7.0.1 Bugfixes
+    * Address incorrect buildings/districts for Catalytic/Angler empires in the Eye of Terror
-* 7.0.1 Remove obsolete grant of the technology for Aquaponics Farms
+    * Remove obsolete grant of the technology for Aquaponics Farms

 ## Source Code